robclewley/robclewley.github.io/transient-dynamic.md

 The latest experiment is a sci-fi hacker simulation game called [OPERANDi](https://transient-dynamic.itch.io/operandi) (downloadable demo forthcoming!).
 It is a unique opportunity to learn real scientific skills in a fun and deeply engaging video game.
 The game involves a variety of intermediate and advanced STEM topics in a practical, realistic, and challenging setting, with a "hard sci-fi" story-driven backdrop.

 The early demo is free to play on Windows or Mac.
-As it's still in development, it uses placeholder graphic assets for the title art.
+As it's still in development, it uses some placeholder image assets for the title and background art.

 I am looking for playtesters and community feedback to help me polish and refine the final product.

 **Here are the audio clip attribution credits:**

+Some sound effects are adapted from the following clips.

 #### Attribution 3